Apacelus/reddit-vote-manipulator/README.md

 # opinion-changer-reddit
-Changes the opinion of other people on reddit
+Changes the opinion of other people on reddit by upvoting or downvoting a specific post.